-Although no changes in the basic concepts of VCS are planned certain detail aspects are being considered.
-These include making a better use of the space available within the consoles, providing space saving and greater versatility by the introduction of a smaller size unit, and the possible implications of metrication.
+Although no changes in the basic concepts of VCS are planned, certain aspects of detail are being considered.
+These include making better use of the space available within the consoles, providing space saving and greater versatility by the introduction of a unit of smaller size, and the possible implications of metrication.

-Use is already made of space inside consoles for the accommodation of power units, and other electrical transformers some components; and also cupboards, bookshelves and racking are provided where appropriate.
-It is considered that better use of consoles and assemblies could be made by fitting a wider range of electrical equipments, even those not requiring operator controls or indications.
-It important that components any sub-assemblies should be easily removable from consoles - either in the form of blank faced units or as complete assemblies wired with connectors.
+Use is already made of the space inside consoles for the accommodation of power units, transformers, and some other electrical components; and also cupboards, bookshelves and racking are provided where appropriate.
+Better use of consoles and assemblies could be made by fitting a wider range of electrical equipments, even those not requiring operator controls or indications.
+It is important that any components or sub-assemblies should be easily removable from consoles-either in the form of blank-faced units or as complete assemblies wired with connectors.

-Continuing advances in electronics and component technology, and the increasing demand for space limitation in warships have led to reconsideration of the size of the smallest basic unit.
-Electronic circuitry usually takes the form of Printed Wiring Boards upon which are mounted the various components.
-A Unit size of 6in x 2in lends itself readily to the mounting of such boards and also allows a few operator controls and indications to be fitted.
+Continuing advances in electronics and component technology and the increasing demand for space limitation in warships have led to reconsideration of the size of the smallest basic unit.
+Electronic circuitry usually takes the form of printed wiring boards upon which are mounted the various components.
+A unit size of $6in \times 2in$ lends itself readily to the mounting of such boards and also allows a few operator controls and indications to be fitted.

-The cost of installation and the space taken up by electric cabling has caused serious study of the possible advantages offered by the techniques of multiplexing of electric signals (ie the use of a single conductor pair to carry many individual circuits) and the use of fibre optic links.
+The cost of installation and the space taken up by electric cabling has caused serious study to be made of the possible advantages offered by the techniques of multiplexing of electric signals (i.e. the use of a single conductor pair to carry many individual circuits) and the use of fibre optic links.
 The Versatile Console System is ideally suited to make the best use of these opportunities as equipments are already concentrated within consoles at the centres of maximum information flow.